Jack Nethercutt II

-Jack Boison Nethercutt II (born December 22, 1936) is an American businessman and former professional racing driver.
-He notably used #102 and competed in the World Sportscar Championship and USAC Road Racing Championship.
+Jack Boison Nethercutt II (born December 22, 1936) is an American businessman, restaurateur, and former racing driver with Ferrari and Lotus.
+He is the chairman of Merle Norman Cosmetics and president of the Nethercutt Collection.

+Nethercutt raced from 1957-1965 and notably used number #102.
+He competed in the World Sportscar Championship with Ferrari from 1960-1961, winning the 1960 12 Hours of Sebring in class (3rd overall) in a Ferrari 250 TR, and was a part of Ferrari's winning 1960 championship season.
+Nethercutt also raced in the USAC Road Racing Championship and United States Road Racing Championship.

-He is the second owner of The Nethercutt Collection and holds the most victories at the Amelia Island Concours d'Elegance.
+He became the 2nd president of the Nethercutt Collection in 2004 and holds five Best of Show titles at the Amelia Island Concours d'Elegance.

 Early life

 Nethercutt was born on December 22, 1936, the son to entrepreneur J.B.
 Nethercutt and Dorothy Sykes in Los Angeles, California.
 He attended the Harvard-Westlake School.
-Nethercutt graduated from the University of Southern California in 1958.
+Nethercutt graduated from the Marshall School of Business at University of Southern California in 1958.

 Racing career

-Nethercutt entered professional auto racing in 1957 beginning with the Lotus Eleven and notably used the number #102 throughout his career.
+Nethercutt entered professional auto racing in 1956 at the age of 19 while also studying in college, getting his funding primarily from his father.
+He began racing with the Lotus Eleven and notably used the number #102 throughout his career.
 With the Lotus he was featured on the cover of Road & Track Magazine.
 He raced the Ferrari 500 TRC from 1958 to 1960.

 In 1960 he acquired the Ferrari 250 Testa Rossa and entered the World Sportscar Championship for the 1960 season.
-Nethercutt finished 1st in class and 3rd overall at the 1960 12 Hours of Sebring with American Pete Lovely.
-During the following 1961 season at the 1961 12 Hours of Sebring his Ferrari's oil pump broke on the first lap and was disqualified.
+At the 1960 12 Hours of Sebring, Nethercutt finished in the podium 3rd overall and won the S3.0 class after 186 laps with American co-driver Pete Lovely, scoring 4 manufacturer's championship points for the eventual 1960 season winners Ferrari.
+During the following 1961 season at the 1961 12 Hours of Sebring his Ferrari's oil pump broke on the first lap and the team was disqualified.
 Competing with the Ferrari 250 TR at the 1960 USAC Road Racing Championship, he and Lovely finished 2nd in class and 3rd overall behind Carroll Shelby and Ken Miles.
 He won the 1960 3 Hours of Westwood.
+In 1961 he sold his Ferrari for $25,000 because it was "last years racecar" and according in a 2023 interview Jay Leno, it was now worth over $30 million.

 From 1961 to 1963 he switched to a Lotus 19, competing in the Sports Car Club of America and achieved several podiums, including a victory at the 1962 SCCA Divisional.
 Nethercutt competed in the United States Grand Prix with the vehicle for one season in 1963.